-The Council also provides or supports a number of other venues, including:
+Council also provides or supports a number of other venues, including:

-- Facilities owned and managed solely by TDC These include the Caroline Bay Hall, Lounge, Entertainment Centre and Sound Shell, Pleasant Point Hall, Temuka Alpine Energy Centre, Winchester Hall and Washdyke Community Hall and Sports Centre.
-These facilities are managed entirely by Council, including hall bookings, maintenance, upgrades and payment of rates and insurance. - Facilities owned by Council and managed by committees Eleven community halls are owned by Council (e.g. Clandeboye, Pleasant Valley, Taiko Halls).
+Facilities owned and managed solely by TDC

+These include the Caroline Bay Hall, Lounge, Entertainment Centre and Sound Shell, Pleasant Point Hall, Temuka Alpine Energy Centre, Winchester Hall and Washdyke Community Hall and Sports Centre.
+These facilities are managed entirely by Council, including hall bookings, maintenance, upgrades and payment of rates and insurance.

+Facilities owned by Council and managed by committees

+11 community halls are owned by Council (e.g. Clandeboye, Pleasant Valley, Taiko Halls).
 These halls are managed by local communities through committees, who are responsible for upkeep and annual expenses.
 The Westend Hall in Timaru is also owned by Council and available to the public but leased and managed by the Masonic Lodge.
-Council will occasionally provide funding for major structural or capital work, or support halls through existing TDC community funding schemes. - Facilities operated by the Council but not owned Since 1 February 2012, the Council has leased the Aorangi Stadium from the Aorangi Stadium Trust and promotes and manages this facility in conjunction with the Caroline Bay Trust Aoraki Centre.
+Council will occasionally provide funding for major structural or capital work, or support halls through existing TDC community funding schemes.

+Facilities operated by the Council but not owned

 There are also a number of halls owned by community organisations (e.g. Claremont, Seadown and Fairview halls).
 These are supported via targeted rates which are collected on behalf of the hall owners.